Corn is available in a variety of forms. Are any or all of these forms healthy for your dog to partake in?

-Sweet corn is basically various types of corn with a high sugar content.
+Sweet corn is basically various types of corn with high sugar content.
 As long as the cob is not included, sweet corn is an acceptable treat for your pup.

 Be aware, though, that sweet corn is more starchy and harder to digest than other types of corn.
 Ensure that you are aware of your dog’s allergies and overall health before feeding him sweet corn.

 Because of their small size, corn kernels are not a choking hazard for your dog.
 If you keep them plain, they are a safe snack for your dog in moderation.
 Butter, salt, or other corn flavorings are not beneficial to dogs and should be avoided.

 Popcorn is another permissible treat, but it has more precautions than other forms of corn.
 The popcorn kernels can be a choking hazard to your dog and damage his teeth.

 Plain popcorn without butter, salt, or oil is a safe snack, but you definitely want to monitor your dog’s intake.